Telenor Norway selects Zyxel Communications for its 5G roll-out

 Telenor Norway AS is the country's largest provider of telecommunications and digital services.
 Its infrastructure is the foundation of the digitization of Norway with world-class coverage and speeds.
 Its services and products contribute to increased productivity and provide access to all digital content.
 Its safety and emergency response organization works 24/7 to keep customers safe, and Telenor Norway takes special social responsibility to create safety for children and young people online.

-Zyxel Communications delivers technological innovations and has connected the world to the Internet for more than 30 years.
-Whether it's a matter of establishing access through fixed or mobile broadband solutions, Zyxel Communications offers a comprehensive and flexible portfolio of products that's keeping service providers ahead of the competition.
+Zyxel Communications delivers technological innovations and has connected the world to the internet for more than 30 years.
+Whether establishing access through fixed or mobile broadband solutions, at Zyxel we offer a comprehensive and flexible portfolio of products that are right for worldwide leading service providers and their subscribers.

+Zyxel is a global force in the telecommunications market with an unrivaled international presence that includes:

 Contacts: